A Garden of Remembrance was created in 1934 in a small fenced area near the Rectory Road entrance to Alexandra Park.

 The construction of a permanent Garden of Remembrance was initiated by a meeting of the Public Works Committee on 24th September 1934 at which the Surveyor was instructed to approach the Plymouth Estate regarding a plot of land near the Rectory Road entrance to Alexandra Park.
 The plot in question subsequently was given to the Town by the Earl of Plymouth for the purpose of a Garden of Remembrance.
 All other expenses with the exception of labour were covered by donations from the people of Penarth.

-Said to be the first permanent garden of remembrance in South Wales, it was described as "a large three cornered lawn" and included a memorial stone shown in the photograph below.
+Said to be the first permanent garden of remembrance in South Wales, it was described as "a large three cornered lawn" and included the memorial stone shown in the photograph below.
 The opening ceremony was performed by the Chairman of the Council on Armistice Day, November 11th 1934.
 The Penarth Times report of the ceremony described the Garden as:

 ...divided by means of white lines, into tiny square plots in which were afterwards placed small wooden crosses by the friends and relatives of those who were bereaved.
 A lamp, fixed to the trunk of a tree and directed upon the memorial tablet becomes lighted as the sun goes down to impress with a deep signification the lines 'At the going down of the sun we shall remember them.'